WZGV

 WZGV (730 AM) is a commercial radio station, licensed to Cramerton, North Carolina, and serving the Charlotte metropolitan area.
-It carries a sports gambling format and is owned by Marty Hurney's 2G Media, Inc. Most programming comes from the VSiN Network, with a local afternoon show called "The Afternoon Rush."
-It is also the exclusive outlet for Charlotte Knights minor league baseball and the Charlotte affiliate for Atlanta Braves baseball, Carolina Hurricanes hockey, and Clemson Tigers football and basketball.
+Currently silent, it carried a sports gambling format and is owned by Marty Hurney's 2G Media, Inc. Most programming came from the VSiN Network, with a local afternoon show called "The Afternoon Rush."
+It was also the exclusive outlet for Charlotte Knights minor league baseball and the Charlotte affiliate for Atlanta Braves baseball, Carolina Hurricanes hockey, and Clemson Tigers football and basketball.
 The radio studios are on Morehead Street just outside downtown Charlotte.

-WZGV’s daytime transmitter power is 10,000 watts, but because 730 AM is a Canadian and Mexican clear channel frequency, WZGV greatly reduces power at night to 190 watts to avoid interference.
+WZGV’s daytime transmitter power was 10,000 watts, but because 730 AM is a Canadian and Mexican clear channel frequency, WZGV greatly reduced power at night to 190 watts to avoid interference.
 The transmitter is on Tar Heel Road in Charlotte.
-Programming is heard around the clock on 250-watt FM translator 97.5 W248CO, also in Charlotte.
+Programming was heard around the clock on 250-watt FM translator 97.5 W248CO, also in Charlotte.